Stremio/stremio-beamup/README.md

 ## Deployment

-**WARNING:** this only refers to deploying stremio-beamup itself, not deploying apps to it
+**WARNING:** this only refers to deploying stremio-beamup itself, not deploying addons to it

+**WARNING:** automated deploying of Beamup is a WIP (Docker Swarm is not automatically configured, among other things)

 1. Run `ssh-keygen -t ed25519 -f id_deploy`
 2. Register on [Cherryservers](cherryservers.com) and fund your account